Quick Start

 Creating an API Key

-To create an API user account, please refer to the Creating User Accounts knowledge base article.
-If you are not able to create an API key using instructions provided in this article, please contact sales@threatconnect.com to discuss pricing.
+To access the ThreatConnect API, you must create an API user account.
+If you are not able to create an API user account, please send an email to sales@threatconnect.com to discuss pricing.

 Using the API